zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 noicon: true
 ---

-This guide explains how the Portworx Dynamic Disk Provisioning feature works on VMware and the requirements for it.
+This guide explains how the Portworx Dynamic Disk Provisioning feature works within Kubernetes on VMware and the requirements for it.
+It is _not_ a requirement to have [VMWare cloud provider](https://github.com/kubernetes/cloud-provider-vsphere) plugin, nor [VCP](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/) nor [PKS](/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-shared/) for the below setup to work (e.g. a vanilla/upstream Kubernetes setup will work as well).

 {{<info>}}Disk provisioning on VMware is only supported if you are running with Kubernetes.{{</info>}}